Helping a turtle that’s crossing the road

 First of all, don’t try to help a turtle if you can’t safely park off the road and keep yourself out of harm’s way.
 Be sure to turn on your hazard lights.

 When trying to help large snapping turtles, don’t try to pick them up.
+Unless you’re an expert, you’re putting yourself at risk of possible serious injury.
 Their jaws are powerful enough to deliver a serious bite or even snap off a finger.
 To move them, use a long blunt object (nothing that will stab them), and gently nudge them across the road.
 Stay back, don’t use your foot, they can swing around at you surprisingly fast.